CarlosLongarela/Best-WP-Tools/developers.md

 * Folder ___node_modules___ isn't tracked in Git and we must update npm modules (previous step)
 * We'll execute `$ npm audit` for view vulnerabilities problems and
 * `$ npm audit fix` for fix them
+* For execute gulp tasks we'll run in terminal `$ gulp`
+* If the previous command do not work, we can execute with the full path `./node_modules/.bin/gulp`

 ## Tooltips
 ```